vaib-dev/Courses/10-adobe-illustrator/5-challange-ai-cowboy.md

-# Challenge - 4 Peacock
+# Challenge - 5 Cowboy Logo

 In this challenge we are going to create a cowboy logo.
 ## Reference Image